bacaar/Ringbuffer/README.md

 # Ringbuffer
-Simple Implementation of a Ringbuffer in C++
+Simple header-only implementation of a ringbuffer / circular buffer in C++